 suspension, if that doesn't work then it's likely your fan doesn't either.
 The

-assist in the worst possible failure scenario as
+assist in the worst possible failure scenario as itemized above.

 the spigot bearing in the end of the crank and whist the box is out verify that

 the breather located on the top of the gear box is working, to check unbolt and

 shake, if it rattles then it works if it doesn't you will have to carefully

 you refit the pivot pin: